-On enrolling into Sixth Form, all students will sign a copy of the Sixth Form Contract which outlines our expectations.
-This is also signed by your parents/carers and tutors.
+On enrolling into Sixth Form, all students will sign a copy of the Sixth Form Learning and Safety Agreement which outlines our expectations.
+This is also signed by parents/carers and tutors.
 There is a copy of the contract in this Handbook.